could never decide on a career. His father always told him “one

 Her articles for Life Learning Magazine are

-Unschoolers Are at Ease with All Ages
+Unschoolers Are at Ease with All Ages (2012).

-small business from her home, works part-time out of the home,
+a small business from her home, works part-time out of the home,

 and loves to learn about life all over again with her daughter.

 She lives in Tucson, Arizona with her husband, daughter, and a multitude

-for Life Learning Magazine include Saving Brianna (2011),
+of pets.
+Her articles for Life Learning Magazine include

 How Much Math is Enough?
-(2011), and Screen Time
+(2011), and Screen Time (2012).

 is wife to Robert, and mother to 4 children, all of whom learned

 at home.
 The family has also fostered over 12 children since 1996.

 the complex moral issues surrounding contemporary conception and

 birth technologies.
 An amateur violinist, Theresa spends much of